marcusmr15/professional-portfolio/README.md

 ## Usage

-This website was designed to provide professional portfolio of work thats showcases my skills and talents to employers looking to fill a part-time or full-time position.
-It highlights my strongest coding work in HTML and CSS.
-This is the first step in building a catalogue of several deployed projects to be publish ahead!
+This website was designed to provide a professional portfolio of work that showcases my skills and talents to employers looking to fill a part-time or full-time position as a web developer.
+It highlights my coding work in HTML and CSS.
+This is the first step in building a catalog of several deployed projects to be published!

 ## Credits